 Scope 2 – Emissions from our electricity supply

 Scope 3 – Essentially the full supply chain from cocoa growing to disposal of packaging, to staff commuting to work.

 Of course this isn’t the full picture.
-If we use location based Scope 2 emissions we are at 5 tonnes of CO2 for 2020.
+If we use location based Scope 2 emissions we are at 5 tonnes of CO2 for 2021.
+Though from May 2022 we will now generate an estimated 9320kW hours per year from our own solar with an estimated saving of 4837 kg of CO2 per year, offsetting the grid mix.
 We have yet to include scope 3 emissions which are the most complicated as they include upstream and downstream supply chains and a considerable body of work to undertake.
 Though we have made a start.

 What is a Carbon Footprint?

 A carbon footprint is the total greenhouse gas (GHG) emissions caused directly and indirectly by an individual, organisation, event or product, and is expressed as a carbon dioxide equivalent (CO 2e).
 A carbon footprint accounts for all six Kyoto GHG emissions (1) :